exposit/pythia-oracle/HELP.md

 *Obviously our hero was court martialed at some point.*

 You can set many of the parameters for Mythic in the config.py file, as well as disabling it.
-To revert to FU, set the following in the config.py (and replace or edit any game specific config.txt files):
+To revert to FU as default, set the following in the config.py (you can use the cycle button in each individual game):

 `oracle = 'fu'

  oracle_func = 'fu'

  seed_func = 'useTwoPartSeed'`

 #### Seeds & Complex Answers